DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 constructed ^QPG7dG0B

 Building a decision tree
-We will use hunts algorithm for building a decision tree
+We will use Hunt's algorithm for building a decision tree

 In Hunt's algorithm, a decision tree is grown in a recursive fashion by partitioning the training records into successively purer subets.